-A new provision within the LGA 2002 identifies Councils responsibility for the delivery of services.
-As soon as practicable after each triennial election the Council must review the cost-effectiveness of current arrangements for meeting the needs of the community for good quality infrastructure, public services and regulatory functions.
+Since 2014, the Council has been required to review the cost-effectiveness of current arrangements for meeting the needs of communities within the district for good-quality local infrastructure, local public services, and performance of regulatory functions11..
 The review must consider options for governance, funding, and delivery of infrastructure services and regulatory services.